preetparmar/PowerBI-Mini-Projects/Display visual based on selection/README.md

 ---

-This article is also shown under my Projects Section in my website [here](https://preetparmar.com/projects).
+For all of my projects you can visit my website [here](https://preetparmar.com/projects).
+Also you can visit a blog article on this project [here](https://blog.preetparmar.com/display-visuals-based-on-selection/).